mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     [Why does my test fail when run from Ant but not when run from MPS?](https://specificlanguages.com/posts/2023-06/07-why-does-my-test-fail-when-run-from-ant/){{ blog('sl') }}

 !!! failure "Why does the test execution fail with "Test project '$...' is not opened.
-Aborted"?"
+Aborted"? :beginner:"

     It happens because you didn't set the variable in the `TestInfo`.
 Go to *File* --> *Settings* --> *Path Variables* and create an entry for your variable with a path to the project location on your hard drive.